JimSeker/networking/README.md

 `DownloadDemo` (java) shows how to use the Download service in android to files via http protocol.  ie downloading pictures.

+`DownloadDemo_kt` (kotlin) shows how to use the Download service in android to files via http protocol.  ie downloading pictures.

 `HttpUrlConDemoAsync` (java) show how to use the HttpUrlconnection to connect to website and download the webpage.
 Uses an AsyncTask, depreciated.

 `HttpUrlConDemothread` (java) show how to use the HttpUrlconnection to connect to website and download the webpage.
 Uses a Thread.